Skip to main content

 Is there a cure for chronic pain?

 Chronic pain often can’t be cured.
-But it can be treated and controlled so you can get back to the things you love.
-Current pain treatments can decrease a person’s pain score by about 30%.
+But it can be treated and managed so you can get back to the things you love.
+Current pain treatments can lower a person’s pain score by about 30%.
 That may not sound like a lot, but that can translate into a much better quality of life.
 And it improves even more when treating mental health conditions together with physical sources of pain.

 The bottom line